azavea/summer-of-maps-website/_projects/2017/2017-speak-to-your-health.md

 # use the camel case version of the fellow's name
 fellow: "juliaHeslin"

-# If no articles or blogs, DELETE these lines
-articles: # bullet list of articles and press
+# No articles related to this project

 blogs: # bullet list of blogs
   - title: "Interpolating Lead Levels from Tap Water Samples Following the Flint Water Crisis"